Dotnet-Boxed/Templates/HOW TO BUILD.md

 # How To Debug

 1. Set Boilerplate.Vsix as the start-up project.
 2. Hit F5 to run.
-An experimental instance of Visual Studio with the ASP.NET MVC Boilerplate extension will start and you can create a new project template using it.
+An experimental instance of Visual Studio with the ASP.NET Core Boilerplate extension will start and you can create a new project template using it.

 Alternatively you can run the MVC 5 project itself to try it out.
 The MVC 6 projects cannot be run because of NPM's failure to implement comments in the packages.json file which means that the node modules will not be installed (See http://blog.getify.com/json-comments/ for why this is silly).